 Bitbuy is a Canadian-owned digital currency exchange platform.

-Formed in 2016, Bitbuy offers trading services for eight of the cryptocurrencies out there: Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Ripple, Stellar, EOS, and DAI.
+Formed in 2016, Bitbuy offers trading services for many cryptocurrencies including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Stellar, EOS, and DAI.

 Trading fees are 0.1% for trade makers and 0.2% for trade takers.